apache/druid/docs/ingestion/data-formats.md

 ### Kafka

-`kafka` is a special input format that wrappes a regular input format (which goes in `valueFormat`) and allows you to parse the Kafka metadata (kafka timestamp, headers, and key) that is part of Kafka messages.
+`kafka` is a special input format that wraps a regular input format (which goes in `valueFormat`) and allows you to parse the Kafka metadata (kafka timestamp, headers, and key) that is part of Kafka messages.
 It should only be used when ingesting from Apache Kafka.